The Peanut Gallery Reviews Riders of Justice

 One of the most remarkable aspects of the movie is how it manages to tackle serious themes without sacrificing its clever humor.
 The quirky banter between the eccentric characters is not only entertaining but also extremely well-placed.
 These comical exchanges never lessen the impact of the heavy topics, which is even more impressive given their depth and relevance.
 Riders of Justice pushes the viewer to ponder difficult subject matter, but it also offers plenty of amusing conversations among endearingly strange characters during the two-hour runtime.
 The delicate balance that Jensen implements allows his latest project to efficiently cover significant ground plot-wise and appeal to a larger audience.

-Viewers hungry for a healthy serving of action will certainly be sated as Markus unleashes a sizable amount of damage on the road to retribution.
+Those hungry for a healthy serving of action will certainly be sated as Markus unleashes a sizable amount of damage on the road to retribution.
 The vicious gunfights are well-choreographed and lengthy enough to get the adrenaline pumping.
-These sequences are enhanced by the philosophical issues at the root of the movie as Jensen encourages the audience to contemplate the implications and morality of the protagonist’s fury.
+These sequences are enhanced by the philosophical issues at the root of the movie.
+Jensen encourages contemplation of the morality and implications of the protagonist’s fury.

 The supporting cast is exceptional, and every member is excellent in their assigned role.
 The fact that it is difficult to determine who stands out above the rest is a good problem to have.
 Markus is assisted by three highly intelligent, but socially inept individuals played by Nikolaj Lie Kaas as Otto, Lars Brygmann as Lennart, and Nicolas Bro as Emmenthaler.
 All three actors supply outstanding performances as they provide substantial comic relief, while also delivering in the dramatic scenes.
 Since Otto is one of the only characters who can get through to Markus, Kaas is part of a few poignant interactions with Mikkelsen, and these segments contain the film’s most powerful drama.